Schedule Service

 While this is one of the more straightforward AC repairs, it involves working with electrical components that can hold a dangerous charge even when the power is off.
 Your safety should always be the top priority.
 Following the correct steps is essential.
 If you read through the process and feel even slightly hesitant, don’t worry.
 That’s what we’re here for.
 Our team is always ready to handle any air conditioning and heating repair safely and quickly, giving you total peace of mind.

-How to Spot a Failed Capacitor
+What a Failed Capacitor Looks Like

 Before you grab your tools, you need to confirm that the capacitor is actually the problem.
 Luckily, a failing capacitor often leaves a few distinct clues.
 The most obvious sign is its appearance.
 Look for a capacitor with a swollen or bulging top; a healthy one will be perfectly flat.
 You might also see fluid leaking from it.